AGOberprieler/GinJinn2/docs/5-example_applications.rst

    The project is now ready for training.

-3. Train and validate model
+3. Train and validate model:

-   Model training is started via:
+   Model training is started via

    .. code-block:: BASH

         ginjinn train seeds_project

-   While the model is running, several files will be generated in the :code:`seeds_project/outputs` directory.
+   While this command is running, several files will be generated in the :code:`seeds_project/outputs` directory.
-   The file :code:`seeds_project/outputs/metrics.pdf` will contain training and validation dataset metrics, like losses and mAPs, and can be used to monitor the training progress.
+   The periodically updated file :code:`seeds_project/outputs/metrics.pdf` will contain various metrics (e.g. losses, AP) referring to the training or validation dataset and can be used to monitor the training progress.

-4. Evaluate trained model
+4. Evaluate trained model:

-   After training, the model can be evaluated using the test dataset by calling the :code:`ginjinn evaluate` command:
+   After training, the model can be evaluated using the test dataset by executing the command

    .. code-block:: BASH

         ginjinn evaluate seeds_project

    This will write the evaluation output to :code:`seeds_project/evaluation.csv`.
-   If there is a large discrepancy between the final validation metrics (see :code:`seeds_project/outputs/metrics.pdf` or :code:`metrics.json`) and the evluation output, there is most likely a problem with the model.
+   If there is a large discrepancy between the final validation metrics (see :code:`seeds_project/outputs/metrics.pdf` or :code:`metrics.json`) and the evaluation output, there is most likely a problem with the model.

 Prediction and counting
 ^^^^^^^^^^^^^^^^^^^^^^^

-Now, we can use the trained model to predict bounding-boxes and genus on new data.
+Now, we can use the trained model to predict bounding-boxes enclosing seeds and their respective genus for new image data.
-As stand-in for new data, we will use the previously generated test dataset.
+As stand-in for new data, we will use the previously generated test dataset as input to the :code:`ginjinn predict` command.
-The :code:`ginjinn predict` command is used for this purpose.
-We will also turn on the visualization option (:code:`-v`) , the get a visual representation of the prediction.
+We will also turn on the visualization option (:code:`-v`) to get a visual representation of the predictions.

 .. code-block:: BASH

     ginjinn predict seeds_project -i seeds_split/test/images -o seeds_test_prediction -v

-This will generate a COCO dataset at :code:`seeds_test_prediction`.
+This will generate a COCO dataset named :code:`seeds_test_prediction`.
-This dataset can be used as an input for all other GinJinn2 commands expecting COCO input.
+This dataset can be used as an input for all other GinJinn2 commands supporting COCO input.
 The visualizations are written to :code:`seeds_test_prediction/visualization`.

 Finally, we will use the :code:`ginjinn utils count` command to count the number of seeds per genus for each image: